 [Ed.
 (JC): Currently the maximum BT size and the maximum TT size are fixed in the reference software.
 The maximum BT size is 32x32 luma samples and corresponding chroma samples for I-slices and 128x128 luma samples and corresponding chroma samples for P/B-slices.
 The maximum TT size 32×32 luma samples and corresponding chroma samples for I-slices and 64x64 luma samples and corresponding chroma samples for P/B-slices]

 In VTM2, the coding tree scheme supports the ability for the luma and chroma to have a separate block tree structure.
 Currently, for P and B slices, the luma and chroma CTBs in one CTU have to share the same coding tree structure.
-However, for I slices, the luma and chroma can have a separate block tree structure.
-When separate block tree mode is applied, luma CTB is partitioned into CUs by a coding tree structure, and the chroma CTBs are partitioned into chroma CUs by another coding tree structure.
+However, for I slices, the luma and chroma can have separate block tree structures.
+When separate block tree mode is applied, luma CTB is partitioned into CUs by one coding tree structure, and the chroma CTBs are partitioned into chroma CUs by another coding tree structure.
 This means that a CU in an I slice may consist of a coding block of the luma component or coding blocks of two chroma components, and a CU in a P or B slice always consists of coding blocks of all three colour components unless the video is monochrome.

 CU splits on picture boundaries